DykunXV/Vogelschwarm-Projekt/README.md

   4. That's it.
 The addon should be working now and you should see a "AFOB Util" Panel.

 ## Important information
 For some reason, if I open Blender without the VS-Code Debugging tool, I get an error when loading the textures.
-If that is the case for you too, I'd advise to open the addon with the VS-Code Debugging tool.
+If that is the case for you too, I'd advise to open the addon with the VS-Code Debugging tool as I sadly found no other solution to this problem.